Embedded database: InterBase

-InterBase is an IoT Award-winning cross-platform, Unicode enabled SQL database platform able to be embedded within turn-key applications.
-Out of the box SMP support and on disk AES strength 256bit encryption, SQL 92 & ACID compliance and support for Windows, Macintosh, Linux, Solaris, iOS and Android platforms.
-Ideal for both small-to-medium and large enterprises supporting hundreds of users and mobile application development.
-InterBase Light is a free version that can be used on any mobile device and is ideal for mobile applications.
-Enterprises can switch to a paid version as requirements for change management and security increase.
-InterBase has high adoption in defense, airspace, oil and gas, and manufacturing industries.
+InterBase is a cross-platform, Unicode-enabled SQL database that can be embedded within turn-key applications.
+It supports symmetric multiprocessing (SMP), on-disk AES-256 encryption, SQL-92 compliance, and ACID properties, and is available on Windows, macOS, Linux, Solaris, iOS, and Android platforms.

+InterBase is used in both small- to medium-sized and large enterprise environments, supporting multi-user and mobile application development.
+InterBase Light is a free version designed for mobile devices and is suitable for mobile applications.
+Organizations can upgrade to a paid version as requirements for features such as change management and security increase.
+InterBase has been adopted in industries including defense, airspace, oil and gas, and manufacturing.

 Kùzu

-Kùzu is an embeddable graph database management system that supports the Cypher (query language).
-It implements several existing and novel state-of-art storage, indexing, and query processing techniques to help users manage and query very large graphs.
-Kùzu achieves its performance largely through novel join algorithms that combine binary and worst-case optimal joins, factorization and vectorized query execution on a columnar storage layer, as well as numerous compression and parallelization techniques common in modern database systems.
-Kùzu is built and maintained by Kùzu Inc., a startup based in Waterloo, Ontario, Canada, and is available open-source under an MIT license.
+Kùzu is an embeddable graph database management system that supports the Cypher query language.
+It implements a range of existing and novel state-of-art storage, indexing, and query processing techniques to support the management and querying of large graphs.

+Kùzu achieves its performance through a combination of join algorithms, including binary and worst-case optimal joins, as well as factorization and vectorized query execution on a columnar storage layer, along with compression and parallelization techniques common in modern database systems.
+Kùzu is developed and maintained by Kùzu Inc., a startup based in Waterloo, Ontario, Canada, and is available as open-source software under the MIT license.

 LevelDB

-LevelDB is an ordered key/value store created by Google as a lightweight implementation of the Bigtable storage design.
-As a library (which is the only way to use LevelDB), its native API is C++.
-It also includes official C wrappers for most functionality.
-Third-party API wrappers exist for Python, PHP, Go (pure Go LevelDB implementation exists but is in progress still), Node.js and Objective C. Google distributes LevelDB under the New BSD License.
+LevelDB is an ordered key-value store created by Google as a compact implementation of the Bigtable storage design.
+It is provided as a library, with a native API in C++.
+It also includes official C wrappers for most functionality, and third-party wrappers are available for languages such as Python, PHP, Go, Node.js, and Objective C.

+Google distributes LevelDB under the New BSD License.

 LMDB

-Lightning Memory-Mapped Database (LMDB) is a memory-mapped key-value database for the OpenLDAP Project.
-It is written in C and the API is modeled after the Berkeley DB API, though much simplified.
-The library is extremely compact, compiling down to under 40KB of x86 object code, being usually faster than similar libraries like Berkeley DB, LevelDB, etc. The library implements B+trees with multiversion concurrency control (MVCC), single-level store, Copy on write and provides full ACID transactions with no deadlocks.
-The library is optimized for high read concurrency; readers need no locks at all.
-Readers don't block writers and writers don't block readers, so read performance scales perfectly linearly across arbitrarily many threads and CPUs.
-Third-party wrappers exist for C++, Erlang and Python.
-LMDB is distributed by the OpenLDAP Project under the OpenLDAP Public License.
-As of 2013 the OpenLDAP Project is deprecating the use of Berkeley DB, in favor of LMDB.
+Lightning Memory-Mapped Database (LMDB) is a memory-mapped key-value database developed for the OpenLDAP Project.
+It is written in C, and its API is modeled after the Berkeley DB API, but simplified.
+The library is compact, typically compiling to under 40 KB of x86 object code.

+LMDB implements B+ trees with multiversion concurrency control (MVCC), a single-level store, copy-on-write, and provides full ACID transactions without deadlocks.
+It is optimized for high read concurrency: readers require no locks, readers do not block writers, and writers do not block readers, allowing read performance to scale linearly across multiple threads and CPUs.
+Third-party wrappers are available for C++, Erlang and Python.
+LMDB is distributed under the OpenLDAP Public License.
+As of 2013, the OpenLDAP Project has deprecated the use of Berkeley DB in favor of LMDB.